zhang-xd18/safb/README.md

 ## Results and Reproduction

 The main results reported in our paper are presented as follows.
 All the listed results can be found in Table II, Table III, and Table IV of our paper.
 They are achieved from training this sensing-aided DL-based CSI feedback scheme in a separate manner or in a joint manner.
 (Separate manner: 500 epochs for both FBNet and RENet.
 Joint manner: 1000 epochs.
-More details for training settings can be found in our paper.)
+More details for training can be found in our paper.)

 ### Results for seperate training manner
 Number of <br> scatters | Compression <br> Ratio | FBNet | RENet | JNet-Sep | Params | FlOPs | Checkpoints